appeltel/CoroutineTutorial/coroutines.md

 regular functions, but while that function is executing the coroutine is unable to yield control back to the caller or scheduler.

+### Yielding to the Scheduler

-In order to make this useful we will replace `time.sleep` with a special type of coroutine that will yield control back to the scheduler which called `send` to run the coroutine.
+In order to the above example
+useful we will replace `time.sleep` with a special type of coroutine that will yield control back to the scheduler which called `send` to run the coroutine.
 This is not something that you will need to ever write in practice unless you are writing a framework for scheduling